Seth A. Goldstein

-Seth A. Goldstein is an American theater producer.
+Seth A. Goldstein is a two-time Tony Award-winning, multiplatform American theater producer with a history of significant artistic and management achievement.

+Biography

+Seth A. Goldstein is an American theatrical producer and media executive.
+He is a two-time Tony Award winner with a diverse career spanning Broadway, television, and international theatre production.
+His Broadway credits include The Lehman Trilogy (Tony Award), Hello, Dolly!
+(Tony Award), Water for Elephants (Tony Award nomination), Gutenberg!
+The Musical!
+(Tony Award nomination), The Prom (Tony Award nomination), and A Doll's House, Part 2 (Tony Award nomination).
+He is also a producer of The Devil Wears Prada, which opened in London’s West End.

+Goldstein developed and produces The Moblees, an award-winning preschool television series that airs on CBC in Canada, AmebaTV in the United States, and internationally on YouTube.
+The brand includes albums (nominated for a Juno Award), an app, and live appearances worldwide.
+He contributed to the development of Avenue Q and produced acclaimed projects including Shakespeare’s R&J and Christine Jorgensen Reveals.
+Goldstein previously ran The Splinter Group, a theatrical general management company that oversaw nearly 50 productions, before merging it with Daryl Roth Productions.
+He is a graduate of Ithaca College and a member of the Broadway League, serving on its Labor and Business Development Committees.

 Personal life

 Goldstein is a 1999 graduate of Ithaca College in Ithaca, New York.
 He married fellow Ithaca student, Juilliard alumna, and actress, Molly Stuart in 2004.

 The Splinter Group

 Goldstein founded The Splinter Group, a theatrical production and general management office in New York City.
-In 2003, the company produced Joe Calarco’s Shakespeare’s R&J in London’s West End and throughout the UK.
+In 2003, the company produced Joe Calarco's Shakespeare’s R&J in London's West End and throughout the UK.
 Two years later Christine Jorgensen Reveals premiered at Dodger Stages in New York City.
 The show, which received a 2005 Drama Desk Award, played three separate engagements Off-Broadway, and toured to Boston, Edinburgh and Dublin.
-From 2003-2011, the company provided general management services to nearly 60 festivals and theatrical productions including Imaginocean!, The Ohmies, and The Toxic Avenger.
+From 2003 to 2011, the company provided general management services to nearly 60 festivals and theatrical productions including Imaginocean!, The Ohmies, and The Toxic Avenger.

 In January 2011, the Splinter Group partnered with Daryl Roth Productions to launch DR Theatrical Management.
 The company offered “general management, executive producing, and event production services for Off-Broadway commercial productions”.
-The new company was led by Goldstein and Adam Hess, former lead of Roth’s venue management team.
+The new company was led by Goldstein and Adam Hess, former lead of Roth's venue management team.